TobikoData/sqlmesh/docs/concepts/models/external_models.md

   columns:
     column_c: bool
     column_d: float
+- name: external_db.gateway_specific_external_table
+  description: Another external table that only exists when the gateway is set to "test"
+  gateway: test
+  columns:
+    column_e: int
+    column_f: varchar
 ```

-It contains each `EXTERNAL` model's name, an optional description, and each of the external table's columns' name and data type.
+It contains each `EXTERNAL` model's name, an optional description, an optional gateway and each of the external table's columns' name and data type.

 The file can be constructed by hand using a standard text editor or IDE.

-### Using CLI

-Instead of creating the `external_models.yaml` file manually, SQLMesh can generate it for you with the [create_external_models](../../reference/cli.md#create_external_models) CLI command.

-The command identifies all external tables referenced in your SQLMesh project, fetches their column information from the SQL engine's metadata, and then stores the information in the `external_models.yaml` file.

-If SQLMesh does not have access to an external table's metadata, the table will be omitted from the file and SQLMesh will issue a warning.

-`create_external_models` solely queries SQL engine metadata and does not query external tables themselves.

 ### Using the `external_models` directory